elliotsyx/team1-final-project/Proposal.md

 ### The goal of our project:

-·Understanding risk factors for shooting incidents in NYC
+-Understanding risk factors for shooting incidents in NYC

-·Visualizing the distribution of shooting outcomes in New York City
+-Visualizing the distribution of shooting outcomes in New York City

-·Predict the time series for the future shooting incidents in boroughs of NYC
+-Predict the time series for the future shooting incidents in boroughs of NYC

 ### The intended final products: